kingaa/sbied/syllabus.md

 1. **Seeker.**
    The Seeker seeks information to help answer group questions.
    A good Seeker has all the course materials at his or her fingertips and can rapidly share search results with the group.
-1. **Hacker.**
-   All group members are expected to do hands-on work with the methods we are teaching.
-   A Hacker, however, takes prime responsibility for producing the definitive version of the group's codes and full responsibility for making sure that all group members have access to the definitive version at the end of each breakout-group session.
-   Again, the group may decide to use a shared online document for this purpose.
-   Since learning to write correct and efficient code is central to the course's goals, the Hacker should make sure that the group is fully involved in all the coding.
-1. **Slacker.**
-   A Slacker monitors the group's interface with the course Slack channel.
-   In addition, the Slacker prepares a pr&eacute;cis of the group's efforts and progress, to be passed to the course Slack channel at the end of the session.
-   This should be at most a paragraph, focused on communicating the essentials only: what exercises were tackled, what approaches taken, what progress made, what difficulties encountered.

 -----------------------------